taufik-nurrohman/markdown/README.md

 Not all Markdown dialects are supported for various reasons.
 Some of the modification methods below can be implemented to add features that you might find in other Markdown converters.

 Your Markdown content is represented as variable `$content`.
-If you modify the content before the function `convert()` is called, it means that you modify the Markdown content before it is converted.
-If you modify the content after the function `convert()` is called, it means that you modify the results of the Markdown conversion.
+If you modify the content before the function `from_markdown()` is called, it means that you modify the Markdown content before it is converted.
+If you modify the content after the function `from_markdown()` is called, it means that you modify the results of the Markdown conversion.

 ### XHTML to HTML5